Thimoteus/raadb/README.md

 Inserts `doc` into the collection represented by `coll`, then calls the callback `cb`.

-`cb` takes two arguments, an error and a string representing the id of `doc`.
+`cb` takes three arguments, an error, an Object collection representing a reddit Thing, and a String representing the id of `doc`.

 ## Contributing